There Is No Such Thing as Reading Jesus Without a Framework

 The question is not whether a phrase is modern.
 The question is whether the reality it names is biblical.

 The reason this is restoration is not because new terminology has been invented.
-It is because the reading returns to the anthropological pattern Scripture gave from the beginning in Genesis 2:7 and carries forward in 1 Corinthians 15:45–49.
+It is restoration because the reading returns to the anthropological pattern Scripture gave from the beginning in Genesis 2:7 and carries forward in 1 Corinthians 15:45–49.

 That pattern is not new.
 That pattern is not modern.
 That pattern is not a recent theological experiment.